MOVE: Effective and Harmless Ownership Verification via Embedded External Features: Discussion

 \subsubsection{Resistance to Model Fine-tuning}

 In many cases, attackers have some benign local samples.
-As such, they may first fine-tuning the stolen model before deployment.
+As such, they may first fine-tuning the stolen model before deployment \cite{li2022backdoor,li2024purifying,li2024nearest}.
 This adaptive attack might be effective since the fine-tuning process may alleviate the effects of transformed images due to the catastrophic forgetting \cite{kirkpatrick2017overcoming} of DNNs.
 Specifically, we adopt $p\%$ benign training samples (where $p \in \{0, 5, 10, 15, 20\}$ is dubbed \emph{sample rate}) to fine-tune the whole stolen models generated by distillation, zero-shot, label-query, and logit-query.
 We also adopt the p-value and $\Delta \mu$ to measure the defense effectiveness.

 As shown in Figure \ref{fig:resist_fine-tune}, the p-value increases while the $\Delta \mu$ decreases with the increase of sample rate.
 These results indicate that model fine-tuning has some benefits in reducing our defense effectiveness.
 However, our defense can still successfully detect all stealing attacks (p-value $<0.01$ and $\Delta \mu \gg 0$) even the sample rate is set to $20\%$.
 In other words, our defense is resistant to model fine-tuning.
+It is mostly because our method does not modify the original labels of watermarked images so that the watermarking task is more closely aligned with the main task.